 This accessory might also deter thieves who are eyeing your possessions

 The cargo net enables your SUV to hold smaller things and not just letting them roll around in the trunk, and the cargo liner is there to protect your shiny Everest trunk.
-The cargo net costs P1,700, and the liner at P4,100.

 It's camping made easy